 Because oat milk should be simple.

 Sustainability is our mission, rather than rapid expansion.
 Long-distance refrigerated shipping is not feasible from an environmental or economic standpoint.
-Subscribe to our mailing list and follow us on social media to find out when you can get the Untitled Oat Drink where you live.
+Subscribe to our mailing list and follow us on social media to find out when you will see Untitled Oats in your local grocer's!

+Separation is natural.
 Simply shake the bottle for a few seconds (ensuring the lid is securely fastened) before use.
-Many leading brands will separate with time, however this is not visible when opaque packaging is used.
+Most oat milks will separate with time, however this is not visible when opaque packaging is used.

-We have had laboratory testing to confirm our drink keeps for atleast 7 days in the fridge, regardless of when it was first opened.
+We have had laboratory testing to confirm our drink keeps for around 7 days in the fridge, regardless of when it was first opened.

-See the shop page for a full list of ingredients and a macronutrient breakdown
+Click here for a full list of ingredients and a macronutrient breakdown.

 Dipotassium phosphate is a salt that is used as a food-grade acidity regulator.

-Whilst we are proud to use organic oats in our product, we cannot call it organic due to other ingredients.
-This is always a difficult decision.
-For example we use non-organic rapeseed oil as organic rapeseed oil is not produced in Scotland due to issues with root rot.
-Gluten-free oats are more expensive and we would need a dedicated production space to produce a gluten-free variant, which is not feasible at our current scale.
+Whilst we are proud to use organic oats in our product, we cannot call it organic due to the presence of non-organic ingredients.
+This is always a difficult decision for us.
+For example, we use non-organic rapeseed oil as organic rapeseed oil is not produced in Scotland due to issues with root rot.

-Our main three ingredients, water, oats and oil are Scottish and always will be.
+Our main three ingredients - water, oats, and oil - are Scottish and always will be.
 Our minor ingredients, Calcium Carbonate and Dipotassium Phosphate are currently bought from UK suppliers.
-However, these suppliers will often source their chemicals from just across the English channel from Belgium and France - due to a lack of UK manufacturers.
-We are actively seeking a supplier for these additives that can produce these in the UK.
+However, these suppliers will often source their chemicals from just across the English channel, in Belgium and France, due to a lack of UK manufacturers.
+We are actively seeking a supplier for these additives who can produce in the UK.